-- Don't use raw wood or un-coated metals (like nails) to hang your rug, over time, this will also damage your rug.
+- Don't use raw wood or un-coated metals (like nails) to hang your rug, over time this will also damage your rug.
 A nail hanging rug would pull itself apart.

 - We recommend that you still clean your hanging rug every few months using a vacuum attachment.
-It can still get dusty on the wall!
+It can always get dusty on the wall!

 - 2-inch wide Velcro, by the yard